kylehughes/RomanNumeralKit/README.md

 Constants have been provided for every Roman numeral from 1 to 3999 (i.e. all).
 They can be referenced directly by using their Roman numeral characters as symbols.
 There is no namespacing.

 The constants are created as subtractive notation Roman numerals.
-This is the default Roman numeral experience.

 ##### Global Constants Definition Example

-This is an example of how the constants are defined:
+This is an example of how the constants are defined.
+All global constants are lazy by default so this does not effect startup time.

 ```swift
 ...